-New year, open mind: New data reveals Brits spent over 4.8 million minutes learning last January | FE News
+New Year, Open Mind: New data reveals Brits spent over 4.8 million minutes learning last January | FE News

 Before Martyn got back into learning, he was at a crossroads in life, but his courses and degree opened the door to an exciting career and a new chapter for him overseas.

-For those interested in learning more about undergraduate (UG) and postgraduate (PG) OU courses, visit here.
+For those interested in learning more about undergraduate (UG) and postgraduate (PG) OU courses, visit www.open.ac.uk.
 The final enrolment date for UG and PG courses starting in February 2024 is 11 January 2o24.

 To find more free OpenLearn courses visit here.Recommend0 recommendationsPublished in Education, Skills and apprenticeships, Social impact